We have 17 beautiful patrolled beaches from Stanwell Park in the north to Windang in the south.

 Visit our Beach Safety page before you hit the sand.

-Our patrolled beaches and current patrol hours are listed below in order from north to south.
+Beaches are listed in order from north to south.

 There are rules that apply at all of our beaches.
 Fines of more than $100 can be issued to people who do not follow these rules:

 - No surfboards between the red and yellow flags (body boards are allowed)